 Double right click on a value inside a pivot table to quickly see the data behind that aggregated value.
-A new sheet will be created with only the data in your pivot table relating to that value.
+A new sheet will be created with only the data relating to that value.

 Turn Off Show Details to Avoid Accidental Double Click

 If the ability to show the detailed data behind a pivot table result doesn’t interest you, then you can turn this feature off.
-This means you and can avoid creating new sheets with bits of data in them because of accidental double clicks on a pivot table.
+This means you and can avoid creating new sheets with bits of data in them because of accidental double clicks.

 Select your pivot table and go to the Analyze tab in the ribbon.
-Press the Options button in the PivotTable section to open the pivot table options menu.
+Press the Options button in the PivotTable section to open the options menu.

 In the PivotTable Options menu go to the Data tab and uncheck the Enable show details box to disable this feature.

 This pivot table contains blank cells because our source data does not contain any records for those combinations of dimensions.
 For example, there is no data for Arthur James and France so the intersection of the Arthur James row and France column is blank.
 We can change the settings to display something such as a zero or some text saying “N/A” instead of a blank.